rpl-lab/lctes22-zlax/README.md

 WARNING: the execution might take several days.

+WARNING: you need a CUDA powered JAX installation to test the benchmarks on GPUs (see https://github.com/google/jax#installation).

 The scale of the experiments can be configure through makefile variables.
 For example the experiments can be launch for the range of 1000 to 5000 particles with only 3 runs per number of particles as follow:

 ```